 Your cardiologist may prescribe a number of medications to thin the blood and prevent blood clots from forming and adhering to the surface of the stent.
-These medications will include aspirin and blood thinning drugs such as Plavix®, Ticlid® or Effient® (Prasugrel).
+These medications will include aspirin and blood thinning drugs such as clopidogrel (Plavix®), ticlopidine (Ticlid®) or prasugrel (Effient®).
 It is extremely important that you follow your doctor's instructions on what medications to take.
 If you stop taking these medications before being instructed to do so by your cardiologist, the chances of blood clot formation on the stent, subsequent heart attack or even death are increased.